ProFix Directory vs Yelp: 2026 Honest Comparison

 Stars alone are not enough for home services.
 Whether the reviews come from Yelp, Google, or anywhere else, these five steps make a hire safer.

-- Verify the state license.
-Search Ohio eLicense or use the ProFix verification tool.
+1. Verify the state license.
+Start with the official state board for the trade.
+In Ohio, search Ohio eLicense or use the ProFix verification tool.
 The license type must match the work.

-- Read permit pulls, not just stars.
-Use the permit leaderboards to see who pulls permits in your county.
+3. Read permit pulls, not just stars.
+Use the permit leaderboards to review covered Ohio county and city permit data.

 Frequently asked questions

 Yelp reviews can be trustworthy, but the platform's controversial filter algorithm hides reviews it deems not 'recommended' — sometimes including legitimate reviews from real customers.
 The net effect is that the visible review set on a Yelp business page is not the full review set.
-We recommend reading Yelp reviews as one input, then cross-checking against the contractor's Ohio license record, permit history, and a second platform like Google Maps or ProFix Directory.
+We recommend reading Yelp reviews as one input, then cross-checking against the contractor's official license record, public-record evidence, permit history where available, and a second platform like Google Maps or ProFix Directory.

 Yelp displays a 'License Verified' badge on some Home Services profiles in some states.
-The depth of that verification varies and is not as central to Yelp's product as it is to ProFix Directory, where every Ohio plumbing, HVAC, electrical, hydronics, fire-protection, and water-well listing is matched against the state OCILB or board record.
+The depth of that verification varies and is not as central to Yelp's product as it is to ProFix Directory, where board-verified-active license status is live today in 32 states — including California (CSLB), Texas (TDLR/TSBPE), Minnesota (DLI), Washington (L&I), Oregon (CCB), and Hawaii (DCCA) — with official board lookup links in the rest.

 Is Yelp Connect or Yelp Ads worth it for contractors?

 Yelp's contractor monetization (Yelp Ads, Request a Quote, Yelp Connect) uses competitive bidding and per-click pricing that varies by category and city.
 Many home-service contractors have public complaints about CPC pricing and pressure tactics from Yelp sales representatives.
-ProFix Directory uses flat $10—$35/year per metro pricing instead — no bidding, no CPC, no sales pressure.
+ProFix Directory is not a CPC ad auction or lead marketplace; contractors can optionally claim a listing for $99/year, and ProFix does not sell homeowner information into a lead marketplace.

 Why is Yelp's review filter so controversial?